How Irving Penn ‘changed the way people saw the world’

 ‘These photos also perform consistently at auction,’ says Jones, ‘albeit typically at a more accessible price point than prints of his most glamorous and recognised fashion images.
 The combination of famous photographer and famous sitter is one that appeals to many collectors.’

 He said he was drawn to flowers ‘considerably after they’ve passed the point of perfection’, captivated by their blemishes and shrivelling petals.
-In the case of Gingko Leaves, New York, 1990he simply captured two leaves — one yellow, one green — that he’d found fallen on the New York sidewalk one autumn.
+In the case of Ginkgo Leaves, New York, 1990he simply captured two leaves — one yellow, one green — that he’d found on the Penn family's property on Long Island.

 Throughout his career, Penn showed a gift for investing unlikely subjects with unprecedented grandeur.
 In 1972, he produced one of his major series, ‘Cigarettes’, featuring greatly magnified images of cigarette butts side by side.
 Bent and slightly mashed, they don’t look too dissimilar to weathered, Classical columns.

-This series was exhibited at New York’s Museum of Modern Art (MOMA) and followed by two similar ones depicting discarded items from the city streets (‘Archaelogy’ and ‘Street Material’).
+This series was exhibited at New York’s Museum of Modern Art (MOMA) and followed by two similar ones depicting detritus and found objects ('Street Material’ and ‘Archaeology').

 Travel and the ‘beautiful texture’ of Penn’s platinum prints